bhnord/activities/README.md

 Join us every weekend starting in May 4, 2025!
 <a href="https://www.sowaboston.com/sowa-open-market/" target="_blank">info link</a>

+### Memorial Drive Recreation Sundays 2025

+**05/11 11:00AM - 05/11 07:00PM @ Riverbend Park**
+The Department of Conservation and Recreation (DCR) closes a portion Memorial Drive to motor vehicle traffic each weekend from the end of April to mid-November to allow pedestrians, cyclists, and others to enjoy the riverfront roadway without cars.
+<a href="https://www.cambridgema.gov/streetsandtransportation/memorialdrive" target="_blank">info link</a>

 ### Greenway Artisan Market

 **05/10 11:00AM - 05/11 05:00PM @ Rose Kennedy Greenway**
 A vibrant open-air market featuring talented area artists, makers, stylists and independent designers on the Boston Waterfront.
 <a href="https://www.greenwayartisanmarket.com/" target="_blank">info link</a>

-### Memorial Drive Recreation Sundays 2025

-**05/11 11:00AM - 05/11 07:00PM @ Riverbend Park**
-The Department of Conservation and Recreation (DCR) closes a portion Memorial Drive to motor vehicle traffic each weekend from the end of April to mid-November to allow pedestrians, cyclists, and others to enjoy the riverfront roadway without cars.
-<a href="https://www.cambridgema.gov/streetsandtransportation/memorialdrive" target="_blank">info link</a>

 ### Mother's Day Shopping Market at the Boston Public Market

 **05/09 11:00AM - 05/11 06:00PM @ Boston Public Market**
 Celebrate Mother's Day with us at the Boston Public Market 🌷Join us for our Mother's Day Shopping Market to discover a delightful assortment of local gift options curated from our permanent vendors and additional small business pop-ups.
 <a href="https://www.eventbrite.com/e/mothers-day-shopping-market-at-the-boston-public-market-tickets-1281205834139?aff=ebdsoporgprofile" target="_blank">info link</a>

+### Boston Babes Brunch Club + Picnic 🧺

+**05/11 10:00AM - 05/11 01:00PM @ Shirley Eat More Sunshine**
+‼️ PLEASE RSVP HERE:  https://partiful.com/e/Jyl7alwuxIazEN1lorIxHey babes,  🥞 🍳 Brunch Club 🥓 ☕️ is heading outdoors in May and we’re planning on following up with a group-wide picnic!
+<a href="https://partiful.com/e/Jyl7alwuxIazEN1lorIx" target="_blank">info link</a>

 ### Coffee+Crafts